Dudley: Association football

-The town's key football teams, Dudley Town F.C. and Dudley Sports F.C. have never progressed beyond the Southern League.
+The town's key football teams are Dudley Town F.C. formed in 1888 and Dudley Sports F.C. formed in 1979.

-Dudley Town is the older of the town's two clubs, and have enjoyed the most success.
-Their most notable success came in 1985 when they won promotion to the Southern Premier League, but in the same year they were forced to quit Dudley Sports Centre (at the junction of Tipton Road and Birmingham Road) due to mining subsidence.
-They played at Round Oak Sports Ground in Brierley Hill for the next 11 years, and then spent a season ground-sharing at Halesowen Town, before resigning from the Southern League due to financial difficulties.
-The club was reformed in 1999 to compete in the West Midlands Regional League, and ground-share with Stourbridge at the War Memorial Athletic Ground.
+Dudley Town FC's most notable success came in 1985 when they won promotion to the Southern Premier League.
+In the same year they were forced to quit Dudley Sports Centre (at the junction of Tipton Road and Birmingham Road) due to mining subsidence and have ground-shared outside the town ever since.
+Home matches are played at Noose Lane in Willenhall.
 In 1981, when still playing at Dudley Sports Centre, Dudley Town played a prestigious game against Wolverhampton Wanderers to commemorate a refurbishment of the stadium, with the new floodlights being switched on by legendary former Wolves player Billy Wright.

-For some time after leaving Dudley Sports Centre, there were hopes that it could be made safe for Dudley Town to return, but these plans never materialised and the site was instead redeveloped as a business and leisure complex which has been developing since 2000.
-The club play at the Dell Stadium in Pensnett.

 Rugby football

 The Dudley Kingswinford Rugby Club is the local rugby team, which play at their grounds in Wall Heath.

 Motor sports

 For a short period, a speedway team called Dudley Heathens attempted to find a site to race in Dudley.

 The team plays in Wolverhampton and Birmingham due to the lack of a speedway track within the Dudley borough.
 The team were originally called the Cradley Heath Heathens, due to the proximity of their home track at Dudley Wood Stadium to the Cradley Heath/Dudley boundary.
 The stadium was demolished in the mid-1990s to make way for housing development, with the club disbanding shortly afterwards, before it re-formed with the name Dudley Heathens in 2010.
 Though there have been attempts by the club to move back into the town, they have so far been rejected by the local authority.
 The team re-adopted the name Cradley Heathens in 2013.
 Former World Champion riders from the team include Erik Gundersen and Bruce Penhall.